fraserb99/ee579-docs/docs/mqtt-schema.md

 {
     "OutputType": "LedFade",
     "Peripheral": enum, // [Led1, Led2, Led3]
-    "Value": bool, // the desired state of the LED.
+    "Value": boolean, // the desired state of the LED.
     "Duration": int, // the duration the fade should take in ms.
     "Colour": enum // (Led3 only): [Red/Green/Blue/Purple/Yellow/White]
 }